Science Tarot is a creative science communication project that combines

 curiosity about science and the natural world.

-As co-creator and lead manager, directed artists and writers towards creation, publication,
+As co-creator and product manager, directed our team of artists and writers through creation, publication,

 and promotion of deck, culminating with launch party event at CA Academy of Sciences "NightLife" in 2010.